Amarajah/Amarajah/README.md

 <h1 align="center"> Hi there 👋, Naomi here</h1>
-<p>So I'm Naomi Ibe(NayOhMee), I began my tech journey in January of 2022 with frontend web development but decided to switch to backend development.
-I'm currently a software engineering student at ALX-Africa.
+<p>So I'm Naomi Ibe(NayOhMee), I began my tech journey in January of 2022 with frontend web development but decided to switch to backend development.I'm practically a self-taught developer who's passionate about tech,with acombined total of 12 months experience(frontend and backend).
+I can write code in C, Python and very basic Javascript.
+I also know HTML and CSS, as i initially started my tech journey with frontend development.
+I'm currently a software engineering student at ALX-Africa, and and expanding my knowledge on software development through hands-on training.
 I'm in cohort 9 which began in August of 2022 who's looking to specialize in backend development.</p>

 - 😄 Pronouns: She/Her/Female
 - 🔭 I’m currently working on a food order site using django